constrainedcooking/constrainedcooking.github.io/index.md

 # About Constrained Cooking

 Constrained Cooking is a Meteor application that creates a way for students to share creative recipes tailored to limited kitchen resources, limited ingredients, and limited time.
+We have several goals for this app, but our focus will be on allowing users to browse and upload recipes.
+The system will have a search function where students can find recipes according to dietary restrictions

 At the landing page, a user can view the recipe homepage, or create an account to view more content.